 Where is Dubai located?

-Dubai is the largest city in the United Arab Emirates and located in the southeast coast of the Persian Golf.
+Dubai is the largest city in the United Arab Emirates and is located on the southeast coast of the Persian Gulf.
 The UAE is bordering Oman and Saudi Arabia.

 Is Dubai a country?